ZaneTurner/MultiPhotoWatermarker/README.md

 The configuration file is used for testing and as an alternative to GUI input.
 It has three variables: watermarkLocation, validImageFolderPath, and validImagePath. validImagePath is only used to test Photo.java, and that test is found in the testing package in the class PhotoTest.java.

-# Features that could be added
+# Features to be added

 Drag and drop functionality for both the folder/watermark would make this a much better project.
 Also figuring out a way to make the GUI look better would be great.
 Additionally, hosting it on a webpage would make the project more accessible.